Transforming Goettl’s outdated desktop tool into a seamless dual-experience mobile app—empowering employees with an optimized platform on the go.

 Project Structure

-The working environment of this project was highly collaborative and iterative.
-Research results were quickly shared and disseminated in informal working sessions between Agile members, and wireframes were subject to rapid stages of conceptualization, critique, and finalization.
+The project was highly collaborative and iterative.
+Research insights were quickly shared in Agile working sessions, while wireframes underwent rapid cycles of ideation, critique, and finalization to ensure an effective design.

 Goal